 Lasting powers of attorney – usually shortened to LPA – give you control over what happens if accident, illness or old age prevent you from being sound of mind enough to look after your wellbeing or your financial affairs.
 It’s a legal document that involves electing one person or more than one person to take charge of these important elements of your life.

-We specialise in three types of lasting powers of attorney - property and financial affairs, health and welfare and business.
+We specialise in three types of lasting powers of attorney – financial decisions, health and care, and business.